Nima-Mahvi/Car-License-Plates/README.md

 ## Usage:

+1. Download the necessary data file from [this link](https://www.dropbox.com/scl/fi/4wxtzmgcm7yi66zge554u/complete_digits_data.csv?rlkey=jmje04sp07kyvc2h41t9bk1d5&st=j7i8id5r&dl=1) (207 MB).
-1. Run `main.py` in your Python environment.
+2. Run main.py in your Python environment.
-2. Select an image containing a car license plate.
+3. Select an image containing a car license plate.
-3. Press the 'OK' button to start processing.
+4. Press the 'OK' button to start processing.
-4. View the progress in the console.
+5. View the progress in the console.

 Feel free to customize or expand upon this README.md file as needed.
 If you have any further questions or need assistance, please don't hesitate to reach out!